wolverina/uptight/readme.md

 _Uptight adds back the ability to maintain user stylesheets in Chrome.
 This functionality was [stripped out](https://code.google.com/p/chromium/issues/detail?id=318566) in version 32._

-_This is different than the custom stylesheet extensions authored prior to Chrome 32, as those provide easy access to the Custom.css file, which Chrome ignores.
+_This is different than the custom stylesheet extensions authored prior to Chrome 32, as those provide easy access to the Custom.css file, which Chrome now ignores.
 This extension provides a Custom.css file that Chrome 32+ does not ignore._

 ## Installation